ncatlab/nlab-content/pages/2/0/9/2/2902/content.md

 The edges $F H$ and $K H$ are congruent by construction, so $(F H)^2=(F G)^2+(G H)^2=(J H)^2+(J K)^2=(K H)^2$.
 But if the ratio $\frac{G H}{J K}$ is specified (and given the ratio of heights, this ratio, too, turns out to be $\Phi$), we have $(F G)^2+\Phi^2(J K)^2=(J H)^2+(J K)^2$.
 The horizontal distances $F G$ and $J H$ are fixed, so this is enough to determine $J K$ and all the vertex heights, forcing the blue pentagon to be congruent to the black one.

-This means the two sets of congruent edges in our generic icosahedron are now the same size, and the icosahedron itself is regular.
+This means that, given our choice of $x=\Phi$, the two kinds of congruent edges in our generic icosahedron end up being the same size, and the icosahedron itself is regular.

 #References#